tombedor/tombedor.github.io/docs/_posts/2024-02-02-advice-for-new-grads.markdown

 [Patio11](https://twitter.com/patio11) is a good follow on Twitter and HackerNews.
 He goes into the weeds on fintech, but also has good content on software careers.

 [Money Stuff](https://www.bloomberg.com/opinion/authors/ARbTQlRLRjE/matthew-s-levine) is a great column about business, finance, and tech.
 You can get the email newsletter for free.

+[^1]: This is possibly also the case for senior engineers.
-[^1]: Specifically, non-public companies, whose stock does not trade on stock exchanges.
+[^2]: Specifically, non-public companies, whose stock does not trade on stock exchanges.
-[^2]: The exception being giant “startups” that actually make money, e.g. Stripe as of Feb 1, 2023.
+[^3]: The exception being giant “startups” that actually make money, e.g. Stripe as of Feb 1, 2023.
 But even then the timing of when you can sell your shares can be very uncertain.